davarashly/dropit/README.md

 ### Disclaimers

-* The stack for this task are similar to the ones we're using here at Dropit (React with Typescript)
+* The stack for this task is similar to the one we're using here at Dropit (React with Typescript)
 * The architecture as well (simple implementation)
 * You can add and modify the given architecture, or implement a different architecture of your choosing